tapdata/tapdata.github.io/docs/TapData Shell/tapshell-usage.md

 #### `show jobs`

-To list the jobs in the TapData system, use the command `show jobs` and get the return like below.
+To list the jobs in the Tapdata system, use the command `show jobs` and get the return like below.

 ```
 a2e1d7: Mysql-2-MongoDB                             draft    custom/initial_sync+cdc